(Benthic Macroinvertebrate Monitoring)

 Friends of the Rouge volunteers have been collecting data on benthic macroinvertebrates (“bugs”) since 1998.
 We use protocols and forms developed by the Michigan Clean Water Corps (MiCorps) for Stream Monitoring.
 MiCorps is the organization that oversees volunteer monitoring for the state of Michigan.

-We have 143 sites (view a map of sites).
 Most sites are sampled every season for three years and then sampled on a rotating basis every few years.
 Wayne County Department of Public Works Water Quality Management Division samples additional sites and provides the data to FOTR.
 Schoolcraft College also monitoring a site on their campus.

 Check out our map of sites.